 • requires you, agents and merchants to keep certain records.

-If you have an existing written HPA signed before 1 April 2017, you have until 1 April 2018 to make sure it includes the things the Code says it should include.
+If you have an existing written HPA signed before 1 April 2017, must now have reviewed and updated it to make sure it includes the things the Code says it should include.

 This includes all HPAs entered into prior to 15 December 2006 when the original Code was introduced.
 If a HPA is changed before 1 April 2018, the whole Code will apply from the date it is changed.

-Some parts of the Code will apply to all HPAs from 1 April 2017.
+Some parts of the Code now apply to all HPAs from 1 April 2017.
 These parts include the obligation to deal in good faith and the dispute resolution procedure.

 What if I’ve never had a HPA with my agent, but I have been trading with them for years?

-Under the new Code all growers and traders must have a compliant, written HPA in place before 1 April 2018 – regardless of whether they have previously had any form of HPA at all.
+Under the new Code all growers and traders must now have a compliant, written HPA in place since 1 April 2018 – regardless of whether they have previously had any form of HPA at all.
 No trader can fob you off with excuses like “HPA?
 Oh we don’t do those”.

 When does ownership of my produce pass from me to my re-seller in a merchant transaction?